w3c/secure-payment-confirmation/explainer-capabilities.md

 ### Proposed APIs

-The caller queries a new static `getSecurePaymentConfirmationCapabilities()` method on the `PaymentRequest` object to receive a record mapping capability strings to boolean availability values.
+The caller queries a new static `getSecurePaymentConfirmationCapabilities()` method on the `PaymentRequest` object to receive a record that maps capability strings to boolean availability values.

 ```javascript
 partial interface PaymentRequest {